bholben/Angular-SPA/README.md

   index.html
 ```

-I've not included the Angular dependencies, but that would be a fine next step.
+The Angular dependencies are not included, but that would be a fine next step.